Search This Blog

 E.g.: QA not having capacity to test code developed by engineering team.
 If QA’s capacity comes from the fact that more defects are found in the build, then, more granularity in tasks to ensure proper code review, unit testing, and documentation are processes that the organizations must have in place.

-In summary, Kanban is similar to Scrum in that they both are light-weighted approaches but the operating philosophy is different.
-Scrum focuses on the work being delivered to customer through multiple iterative deliveries of minimally marketable value by assembling cross-functional, skilled, and self-organizing team.
-Kanban, on the other hand, focuses on the visualized workflow where flow is maximized by limiting what gets worked on by the team.
+In summary, Kanban and Scrum are both light-weight approaches, but the operating philosophy is different.
+Scrum focuses on the work being delivered to customers through multiple iterative deliveries of minimally marketable value by assembling a cross-functional, skilled, and self-organizing team or team of teams.
+Kanban, on the other hand, is a pull-based system and focuses on the visualized workflow where flow is maximized by limiting what gets worked on by the team.
+Although both approaches require prioritization in the items represented in the backlog, Scrum team can’t pull an item outside of the Sprint backlog when they have capacity.
+Kanban team can pull the next priority item from the backlog.
+So, depending on what product, service, or result the team is delivering, or the benefit being sustained in operations, Scrum, Kanban or Scrumban may work.
+Select the right tool for the right job!

 Monday, July 28, 2014